instadeepai/Mava/README.md

-1. If not using docker, we strongly recommend using a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html) to manage your dependencies in order to avoid version conflicts:
+1. If not using docker, we strongly recommend using a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html) to manage your dependencies in order to avoid version conflicts.
+Please note that since Launchpad only supports Linux based OSes, using a python virtual environment will only work in these cases:

     ```bash
     python3 -m venv mava